openshift/osde2e/docs/Addons.md

 If your addon test creates or affects anything outside of the OSD cluster lifecycle, a separate cleanup action is required.
 If `ADDON_RUN_CLEANUP` is set to `true`, OSDe2e will run your test harness container a **second time** passing the argument `cleanup` to the container (as the first command line argument).

 There may be a case where a separate cleanup container/harness is required.
 That may be configured using the `ADDON_CLEANUP_HARNESSES` config option.
-It is formatted in the same way as `ADDON_TEST_HARNESSES`.
+It is formatted in the same way as `TEST_HARNESSES`.
 This however, may cause some confusion as to what is run when:

-`ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is not set, OSDe2e will only run `ADDON_TEST_HARNESSES` again, passing the `cleanup` argument.
+`ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is not set, OSDe2e will only run `TEST_HARNESSES` again, passing the `cleanup` argument.

 `ADDON_RUN_CLEANUP` is true, and `ADDON_CLEANUP_HARNESSES` is set, OSDe2e will only run the `ADDON_CLEANUP_HARNESSES`, passing no arguments.